CharlieHesuda/XAML-/Getting-Started.md

 **Material Design in XAML Toolkit** consists of Material styles for existing components and completely new components that follow the Material Design logic.
-This article will guide you through the steps necessary to set-up Material Design in XAML Toolkit in your project.
+This article will guide you through the steps necessary to set up Material Design in XAML Toolkit in your project.

 There is also an [introductory video](https://youtu.be/-n5yeEOsbCk).